 Non-functional system requirements describe how the system must perform and how well it needs to fulfill certain needs.
 Examples of non-functional requirements include criteria related to system integration, security, usability, user interface, design, reliability, and so on.

 Digging deeper into business requirements

 A business requirement is a high-level statement explaining why the organization is bringing in new technology.
 It provides insight into the new system’s potential value for its users and stakeholders.

 - How will the system further the organization’s mission and business objectives?

 - What organizational problems must the technology help solve?

 Business requirements explain how the system can help the organization achieve its goals and improve its operations.
 They’re not about the solution itself.
-They’re about strategic organizational goals, in fact, they’re solution-agnostic.
-You can’t build a system based on business requirements, but you do need them to develop system requirements.
+They’re about strategic organizational goals; in fact, they’re solution-agnostic.
+You can’t build a system based on business requirements, but you do need business requirements to develop system requirements.

 Examples of business requirements